By – Laws

 To disseminate information for members to keep them additionally knowledgeable of matters pertaining to livestock communications enterprises.

-For the purpose of this organization, the term “livestock industry” refers to the production and marketing of beef cattle, dairy cattle, horses, swine, sheep, goats, llamas and ranch/game species such as elk, deer and bison.
-Excluded from membership are publications for feather-bearing species, small fur-bearing species and species generally regarded as exotic animals.
+For the purpose of this organization, the term “livestock industry” refers to the production and marketing of beef cattle, dairy cattle, horses, swine, sheep, goats, poultry used for food production (broilers, laying hens), llamas and ranch/game species such as elk, deer and bison.
+Excluded from membership are publications for small fur-bearing species and species generally regarded as exotic animals.

 Article III — Membership